A music degree from Elmhurst opens the door to a wealth of careers.

 Students have myriad opportunities to perform on and off campus.

-- Local clubs, organizations and churches make requests of Elmhurst College musicians, as do numerous venues in Chicago
+- Local clubs, organizations and churches make requests of Elmhurst University musicians, as do numerous venues in Chicago.

 Do you want to work for a record company, a radio station or a major music festival?
 You can, while you’re still an undergraduate!

 - Universal Records